On This Page

-Should I have done anything better, perhaps, I would be two inches taller and a shade faster on my jump shot.
-However, disappointingly, it was not the case, and deep down, I am a designer.
-My portfolio was hand-drawn when I left school, everybody wanted digital chops and I was wearing my analog swagger.
-Fortunately, the creativity that I managed to develop with the instruments of trade took me to some nice companies with some nice mentors.
-After ten years in the business, I made a jump in 2002, ten years after the bombing of the .com, to go out on my own.
-I had a merger with Jonathan Fisher and I began the company in 2005.
-Less than a year later, we had gained BravoZulu and made Malcolm Wolter, Donovan Buck, and Greg Weir our partners.
-We have been nurturing brands since time immemorial, surviving every type of storm: market crashes, energy slumps, pandemics, real hurricanes, and the drizzle days when a company struggles to survive.
-Over 150 individuals have passed through our doors - interns with good hair and experienced leaders with better stories.
-We have constructed, contracted, expanded, controlled, and studied all of it and in the process, the best we can do is to take a graceful bow (or at least not full-blown panics).
+If I could have done anything better, maybe I would be two inches taller and a shade faster on my jump shot.
+But no. Deep down, I am a designer whose brand building instincts were shaped long before the first pixel.
+My portfolio was hand-drawn when I left school.
+Everybody wanted digital chops and I was wearing my analog swagger.
+The creativity I built with those old-school instruments took me to solid companies with solid mentors.
+After ten years in the business, I jumped in 2002, a decade after the .com collapse, to go out on my own.
+I merged with Jonathan Fisher and we launched the company in 2005.
+Less than a year later, we brought in BravoZulu and made Malcolm Wolter, Donovan Buck, and Greg Weir our strategic partners.
+We have been nurturing brands ever since, surviving every kind of storm: market crashes, energy slumps, pandemics, real hurricanes, and the drizzle days when a company just fights to stay alive.
+More than 150 people have walked through our doors.
+Interns with good hair.
+Seasoned leaders with better stories.
+We have built, contracted, expanded, regrouped, and studied all of it, and the best we can do now is take a graceful bow (or at least avoid full-blown panic).

 Grit, Humor, and Trust Foundation